 Web design style guides, in contrast to brand style guides, focus on digital presentation such as UX/UI rather than on the company’s logo, mission statement, buyer personas, and tone of voice.

 But as a UX designer, I’ve always been interested in knowing what information can be found in the digital style guides of major corporations like Apple, Google, and Starbucks.

 As surprising as it may sound, many businesses actually do make this data available to the public; it’s just not straightforward to track down.
 Each time I find one, I save it in my bookmarks.
 What follows are a few of the best examples I’ve come across so far.

 Examples of Awesome Digital Style Guides

 Because it describes the process of creating an entire operating system, Apple’s style guide is fascinating.
 OS X Monterey, one of Apple’s most recent releases, has a cleaner interface than its predecessor, OS X Yosemite.
 Apple shows this nuanced but tangible difference with stunning visual comparisons and elaborates on the thinking behind the OS’s design at every turn.
 It’s a glimpse inside the creative process of the designers.

 2. Google: Material Design

-Mozilla’s homepage also does a great job of outlining how its UX/UI is supposed to be accessible to people with visual impairments or disabilities — something inclusive and necessary as technology becomes more innovative.
+Mozilla’s front page does a good job of explaining how the company’s UX/UI is meant to be usable by people with visual impairments or disabilities, which is both inclusive and essential as technology evolves.

-The new DeviantArt style guide is unique because it’s more than just a guide — it’s an experience.
-It tells a story and leverages bold, full-width visuals to immerse the user in the emotional experience of the DeviantArt brand.
-That being said, it’s strictly a branding style guide, so only items like color and typography are covered.
+The new DeviantArt style guide stands out from the crowd because it’s more than just a reference.
+It uses narrative and large, full-screen images to give the user a profound sense of connection to the DeviantArt brand.
+However, it is only a branding style guide, so it only addresses things like colour and typeface.